qpoint-io/rulekit/README.md

 In this document, `domain` is referred to as a **field** and `/example\.com$/` as a **value**.

-RuleKit supports a flexible syntax where fields and values may appear on either side of an operator:
+Rulekit supports a flexible syntax where fields and values may appear on either side of an operator:

 - `field operator value` (e.g., `domain == "example.com"`)
 - `value operator field` (e.g., `"example.com" == domain`)